List of He-Man and the Masters of the Universe characters: Goat Man

-Originated in the Golden books, Goat Man is as an ally of Beast Man.
+Originated in the Golden Books story "Secret of the Dragon's Egg", Goat Man is a wild goat-headed ally of Beast Man where he accompanied him in Skeletor's search for a dragon's egg.
+Both of them were fended of by Fisto.

-According to his 2014 Classics action figure packaging, Goat Man is Klacky, a member of the G’hoat Men from the Northern Mountains where his kind are one of the only intelligent upright races that is susceptible to the hypnotic powers of Beast Man.
+According to his 2014 Classics action figure packaging, Klacky is a member of the G'hoat Men from the Northern Mountains where his kind are one of the only intelligent upright races that is susceptible to the hypnotic powers of the Beast Men.
 Like most of his species, Klacky was captured by the rulers of the Vine Jungle and simply called "Goat Man" by his beastly masters.
 Eventually, he found himself in the service of Beast Man and was forced to serve in the Second Ultimate Battle.
 Here, he was severely wounded by Buzz-Off and left at the foot of Central Tower.
 Crawling inside, Goat Man fell into a time portal and was transported to the future arriving on Eternia when King He-Man ruled the land and his son Dare wielded the Power Sword.
 Forced to serve an aging Beast Man in this new time, Goat Man is forever following whatever evil orders he is given.

+In Masters of the Universe: Revelation, Goat Man is among the Evil Warriors by Evil-Lyn to Castle Grayskull.
+He accompanied Pigboy in fighting Teela, Duncan, and Andreena in the dungeons where Duncan called them the "bottom of the barrel".
+Both of them chased Duncan and Andra into the dungeon.

 Goat Man is voiced by Kevin Smith in Masters of the Universe: Revelation.

-Goat Man will make his live action debut in the upcoming 2026 movie portrayed by Hafthor Bjornsson.
+Goat Man made his live-action debut in the 2026 film, portrayed by Hafthor Bjornsson and voiced by Kellen Goff.

 Anti-Eternia He-Man

-Debuting in the Masters of the Universe Classics toyline, the Anti-Eternia He-Man is a He-Man from an alternate Eternia called Anti-Eternia where he is a villain.
+Debuting in the Masters of the Universe Classics toyline, the Anti-Eternia He-Man is a He-Man from an alternate Eternia called Anti-Eternia where he is an overlord who evokes the Powers of Hellskull.
 Using the World Converter, Skeletor summoned Anti-Eternia He-Man to Eternia.
+Because Anti-Eternia He-Man threw him out of Snake Mountain and fought He-Man, Skeletor and Man-At-Arms had to work together to dismantle the World Converter in order to send Anti-Eternia He-Man back to Anti-Eternia.

 Hover Robots

-Also known as Robot Knights, Skeletor used dozens of these floating mechanical minions to bolster his Evil Warriors.
+In the Filmation series, Skeletor used dozens of these floating mechanical minions called Hover Robots to bolster his Evil Warriors.
 Their claw-like hands could spin like saw blades, but they were no match for the might of He-Man.

-Created for the Filmation cartoon, a set of three Hover Robots action figures were released in 2015 as part of the Masters of the Universe Classics toyline.
+A set of three Hover Robots action figures were released in 2015 as part of the Masters of the Universe Classics toyline.
+Based on the designs that were pilfered from Hordak, Skeletor used them against King Randor's forces and are more agile than the Horde Troopers.
+The Hover Robots wield different weapons like laser rifles, blade blasters, and net lassos as well as being able to self-destruct.